-Jesse Graham Galas (she, her, hers) identifies as an actor, director, and professor of the performing arts.
-With 6 years combined experience as a Professor of the Performing Arts, 4 years experience as a Director and Assistant Director of both plays and musicals, and 25 years professional experience on the stage, she brings both crafted techniques and real world experience to the table.
-She earned her MFA in Acting from Ohio University and her Teaching Certificate in Michael Chekhov Physical Acting Technique from Great Lakes Michael Chekhov Consortium in 2018, along with a truthfulness and grounded physicality which she espouses in all of her roles as an advocate of the Arts.
-She continues to grow personally and professionally by engaging and presenting workshops in Acting, Voice, Movement, Stage Combat and Musical Theatre, and creates a brave and inclusive space on stage and in the classroom based on the tenets of Theatre Intimacy Educators.
+Jesse Graham Galas (she, her) identifies as an actor, director, and professor of the performing arts.
+With 6 years combined experience as a professor of Theatre, 4 years experience as a Director and Assistant Director of both plays and musicals, and 27 years professional experience on the stage, she brings both crafted techniques and real world experience to the table, currently serving as the Assistant Professor of Musical Theatre at High Point University.

 , The Women of Lockerbie

 , Little Women, the Musical